LimboDzz/100-days-of-code/log.md

 1. Review what have been learnt so far.

-## Day 6: freecodecamp Applied Accessibility 42/22
+## Day 6: freecodecamp Applied Visual Design 42/52

 ### **Today's Progress**
 1. Creativity with box-shadow.